dsorokin/aivika-distributed/README.md

 Regarding the speed of simulation, the rough estimations are as follows.
 The distributed simulation module is slower up to 6-9 times in comparison with the sequential [aivika](http://hackage.haskell.org/package/aivika) simulation library using the equivalent sequential models.
-Note that you can run up to 7 parallel local processes on a single 8-core processor computer and run the Time Server process too.
-On a 36-core processor, you can launch up to 35 local processes simultaneously.
+Note that you can run up to 7 parallel logical processes on a single 8-core processor computer and run the Time Server process too.
+On a 36-core processor, you can launch up to 35 logical processes simultaneously.

 So, this estimation seems to be quite good.
-At the same time, the message passing between the local processes can dramatically decrease the speed of distributed simulation, especially if they cause rollbacks.
+At the same time, the message passing between the logical processes can dramatically decrease the speed of distributed simulation, especially if they cause rollbacks.
 Thus, much depends on the distributed model itself.